albanzh/Lufthansa/README.md

 # Lufthansa
+Install Azure CLI
+Install Terraform
+Configure your environment to run Terraform on Windows Understand common Terraform and Azure authentication scenarios Authenticate via a Microsoft account from Windows Create a service principal using the Azure CLI

-Resource Group: A foundational resource to group and manage all related Azure resources.
+Create a service principal using Azure PowerShell Specify service principal credentials in environment variables Specify service principal credentials in a Terraform provider block Resource Group: A foundational resource to group and manage all related Azure resources.
 Virtual Network and Subnet: Network configurations for isolating resources and managing the flow of data.
 Network Security Group: To define inbound and outbound security rules for the resources.